 I'm hoping our phone chat later today will be useful for that.

-Definitely try to get there very early and talk with the musicians.
+Definitely try to get there very early and talk with

 out what they are comfortable doing, then modify whatever you do to fit